mihaiionescu/osx-yosemite-setup-guide/system_preferences/README.md

 * Privacy
     * **Cookies and website data > Allow from websites I visit**
     * **Website use of location services > Prompt for each website once each day**
+* Install [Flash](http://get.adobe.com/flashplayer/).
+There are still a lot of websites that are using flash.

 ## Fonts